 obigrep

 is a tool for selecting a subset of sequences based on a set of criteria.
-Sequences from the input data set that match all criteria are retained and printed in the result, while the other sequences are discarded.
-The criteria can be based on the sequence identifier, the sequence itself or the annotations on the sequence.
+Sequences from the input dataset that match all the criteria are retained and printed in the result, while other sequences are discarded.

 Selection criteria can be based on different aspects of the sequence data, such as